darinfranklin/AutomationForAccordance/README.md

 Do the same steps as above, but choose Accordance > Services > Open Text Differences as Web Page.

-It creates an HTML file and opens it in the default web browser.
-To view this file in Accordance, you have to copy and paste the URL into the Accordance web browser tab (File > New Tab > Web Browser).
-There is currently no way for the script to open it directly in Accordance, but I will add that feature if Accordance ever gets a keyboard shortcut to select the URL bar (Cmd-L, perhaps).
+It creates an HTML file and opens it in the Accordance web browser.
+This requires Accordance 13.1.4 or later.

+If you then click on the first column header, it will open all of the verses as a search, which is the same result as the Open Text Differences as Search workflow.

 ## Normalize Verse Search